Gulshan-e-Kabir

-Gulshan-e-Kabir is a village in Ghanche district Baltistan approximately 40 km from Khaplu town.
+Gulshan-e-Kabir is a village in Ghanche district of Gilgit-Baltistan in Pakistan.
+It is approximately 40 km from the city of Khaplu.

 History

 The old name of Gulshan-e-Kabir is Pharawa but the still older name is Ralta Khonbu.
 Ralta Khonbu was known for beautiful lush green fields and meadows.
 The village was struck by a powerful flood from the mountains, resulting in the total devastation of Ralta Khonbu.